ahmetegesel/mongofn/README.md

 somewhere and reach it from other place in your project, but it is still done imperatively.

-Here is a collection usage in Mongof:
+Here is a collection usage in Mongofn:

 ```
 // Connection URL